Many of us want to make a difference in the world, to take actions that have a real positive impact.

 It can be valuable to do your own research to find excellent giving opportunities.
 If you’re going to do your own research, decide how much research to do based on (a) how much you’re giving; and (b) how much you might give in the future.
 If you’re giving a lot now, or in the future it can be worth the time invested.

-We also recommend donations to the following selected high-impact non-profit organisations.
+We recommend donations to the following selected high-impact non-profit organisations.
 These highly effective charities are selected in collaboration with our evaluation partners and Effective Altruism Funds.

 Our recommendations cover a mix of different causes and range from opportunities with robust evidence to some that are more speculative (but potentially higher impact).